di-sukharev/opencommit/.github/CONTRIBUTING.md

 3. Create a new branch for your changes.
 4. Make your changes and commit them with descriptive commit messages.
 5. Push your changes to your forked repository.
-6. Create a pull request from your branch to the `dev` branch.
+6. Create a pull request from your branch to the `master` branch.

 ## Getting started